marielledado/TeachingPythonToBeginners_AGuideForExperts/README.md

 P.S.
 If you're a Python mentor/trainer and wanna chat about evidence-based strategies, please don't hesitate to reach out!:email: Happy to give feedback on tutorials/workshops etc.  I owe a lot to the kind & patient folks who helped me out when I first started out with Python.
 This is my way of giving back!
 You can find me on [Twitter](https://twitter.com/marielli) or [LinkedIn](https://www.linkedin.com/in/marielledado/)

 ## Resources mentioned in the talk
+#### :point_right: [*Understanding How We Learn: A Visual Guide*](https://www.learningscientists.org/book) and [*The Learning Scientists*](https://www.learningscientists.org/) by [Dr. Yana Weinstein](https://www.yanaweinsteinjones.com/) and [Dr Megan Sumeracki](https://twitter.com/drsumeracki)

+The evidence-based instructional strategies I presented are based on the incredible work of these two amazing cognitive psychologists, who have made it their mission to make scientific research on learning more accessible.
+Their blog contains [free downloadable materials](https://www.learningscientists.org/downloadable-materials) of six strategies for effective learning.
+I highly recommend them if you want to improve your teaching based on methods backed by research.

 #### :point_right: [*Learnable Programming*](http://worrydream.com/LearnableProgramming/) by [Bret Victor](http://worrydream.com/)